programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 ## The inner life of born-digital Media artifacts

 Before beginning this hands-on analysis, you'll need to gather the necessary materials and tools to effectively examine digital image formats.
 First, select a JPEG file with either a .jpg or .jpeg file extension that you'd like to analyse—this can be any digital photograph or image from your personal collection, or alternatively, you can work with the sample files we provide for this exercise.
+[You can download the necessary files through this link.](https://github.com/programminghistorian/ph-submissions/raw/refs/heads/gh-pages/assets/reverse-engineering-born-digital-artefacts/reverse-engineering-born-digital-artefacts.zip).
 The choice of image isn't critical for learning the fundamental concepts, though selecting something familiar to you may make the analysis more engaging and meaningful.
+We also note that all following instructions are provided for our provided files.
 Next, you'll need to install a hex editor that will serve as your primary tool for examining the binary structure of the JPEG file.
 While numerous options exist, including both desktop applications and browser-based alternatives, we recommend using `hexyl`.

 A hex dump is a textual representation of computer data in hexadecimal format, achieved by converting bytes into a two-digit hexadecimal number.
 This makes raw binary data more human-readable and easier to interpret for reverse engineering, or forensic analysis.
 There are several tools available for viewing hex data from a file.
 Here, we have listed some of the most commonly used ones.